When someone has died there are lots of things that need to be done, at a time when you probably least feel like doing them.

 Over the coming weeks and months it may be helpful to get support from others, as sometimes it can be difficult to manage your feelings alone.

-NHS Choices have a bereavement support directory to find local suppport services in your area.
+NHS Choices have a bereavement support directory to find local support services in your area.

 We are open Monday to Friday from 9am until 5pm, excluding Public Holidays, Christmas and New Year.